Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 Having the flexibility that comes with being able to mount this grill over the side of my boat is another of its virtues.
 This means that I free up deck space while also ensuring that I keep my boat clean.
 This grill doesn’t drip excessively, but since I mount it over the side of my boat, any excess grease runs off directly into the water.

 I also give this grill an extra nod because it comes pre-assembled and has an ignition switch that works on the first try.
 This grill is great for taking this grill on the road, and the sturdy legs give you that option.
-You shouldn’t have any trouble with this grill, but if you do, Cuisinart provides a three-year warranty.
+You shouldn’t have any trouble with this grill, but Cuisinart provides a three-year warranty if you do.

 - Mounts to 1.25" OPEN square Pontoon Boat Railing / Brackets are 7 GA 304 Stainless Steel.